National Security and Foreign Policy

 Also, our national security and foreign policy institutions must work to prevent the proliferation of weapons of mass destruction and eliminate the threat such weapons pose to us and our allies.

 If necessary, America must be able to project power to different parts of the world simultaneously, and a robust, appropriately supported long-range bomber fleet, based in separate geographic locations, is key to our nation’s power projection capabilities.
-For this reason I am proud to support the 28th Bomb Wing based at Ellsworth Air Force Base near Rapid City, which is home to half of our nation’s B-1B Lancer fleet as well as to ground control stations for the MQ-9 Reaper aircraft.
+For this reason, I am proud to support the 28th Bomb Wing based at Ellsworth Air Force Base near Rapid City, South Dakota, which is home to half of our nation’s B-1B Lancer fleet as well as ground control stations for the MQ-9 Reaper aircraft.

 A strong American military will help strengthen and stabilize our friends and allies and promote democracy, human rights, and other American values across the globe.

 |10/19/18||My Commitment to Ellsworth|

 |5/4/18||Ellsworth Only Getting Stronger|

 |2/23/18||Thune Announces Appointments to U.S. Service Academies|